 - Former Instructor on Civil Procedure, Ontario Bar Admissions Course

-On April 11, 2013, the Ontario Superior Court dismissed a $150-million claim for damages by three former medical residents against the University of Ottawa..
+On October 18, 2013, the Court of Appeal of Ontario upheld the dismissal of a $150-million claim for damages by three former medical residents against the....

 Sally Gomery comments in Law Times on how early resolution becomes more effective as a cost and time saving alternative as Canadian class actions mature and their strategic focus shifts from certification to trial..

 April 16, 2012

 Partner Sally Gomery and Noleen John, legal consultant on Norton Rose LLP's insurance team, write on the recent Court of Justice of the European Union (ECJ) decis....